Call us FREE today

 What is Housing Disrepair?

 Housing disrepair refers to any defects or damages in a property that make it unsafe or unhealthy to live in.
-This can include a wide range of problems, such as dampness, mold, structural issues, faulty heating, electrical faults, pest infestations, and broken appliances.
+This can include a wide range of problems, such as dampness, mould, structural issues, faulty heating, electrical faults, pest infestations, and broken appliances.
 These issues can significantly impact your health, well-being, and quality of life.

 Your Rights as a Tenant